GuidovdRiet/typescript-game/readme.md

 # Singleton

-I used a the Singleton pattern to create a game object.
+I used the Singleton pattern to create a game object.
 Why?..

 - There can only be one game.
 - This way I can call the game object in my entire game.